job/rtrsub/README.md

 rtrsub - RTR Substitution
 =========================

-*WARNING: NOT SUITABLE FOR PRODUCTION USE - PROOF OF CONCEPT*

 A substitute for the RTR protocol: generate configuration blobs for your routers instead of using the RTR protocol to interact with RPKI.